 So, back to that question.
 Should you correct your mistakes in the middle of your writing, or should you just keep on rolling, then come back and fix it later?
 I don’t know.
 Try it both ways.
 I’ll fix my mistakes if I’m writing slowly, but if I’m on a roll and the words are flying off my fingertips, I just keep rolling with it and let the words come as they will, and fix the stuff later.
 Stopping when I have momentum is counterproductive.
 Then again, when I don’t have momentum, sometimes fixing stuff helps me build momentum.

 That works for me.
 It might work for you.
 Or it might not.
 Only you can find out.
+But it helps when you can set it aside long enough to forget what you meant to write, so you can read it and see what’s actually on the paper.

 I spent about four years in a world where there isn’t time to outline.
 Sometimes I had exactly one hour to write a story for publication.
 I would write parts of it in my head as I walked from the courthouse to the newsroom.
 Then I’d sit down, bang out a few hundred words, rearrange the paragraphs in order of importance once it had all come to me, spend a few more minutes reworking it, do my fact check, then send it to the editor to do some minor rework and a sign-off.
 By the time I was going to sleep, it was rolling off the press.